CSCS Practice Test – Working at heightsby admin on October 4th, 2011 in CSCS Mock Test | 51 Comments

 c.
 Report it at the end of your shift

 d.
-Inform all workers that the ladder is broken
+Don’t use it and inform other workers that the ladder is broken

 8. It’s not wise to paint a ladder because?